 Taxi’s in Vilnius are generally safe but could be more pricey then you think.
 Download the app #eTAKSI” to avoid surprises.

 Now you are hungry.
 Head for the old town, to sort the restaurants out.
 In the old town, which is one of the largest in Europe, bar’s and restaurants are packed and the prices are attractive.
 A meal should start från 4-5 Euros.
 Skip the continental food an look for Lokys, Senoju trobelé or Etno Dvaras.
-They offer well-cooked food with a great service.
+They offer well-cooked food with great service.

 With the hunger eliminated, you should get an overview of Vilnius.
 There are two options.
 Number one is the TV tower.
 But, it’s not within walking distance and far away from the city center.
-Instead, follow the crowds from Old town towards Gediminas Castle Tower, which is located on a high hill with amazing view both old and new Vilnius.
+Instead, follow the crowds from Old town towards Gediminas Castle Tower, which is located on a high hill with an amazing view both old and new Vilnius.
 The skyscrapers of the modern Vilnius is really nice in the evening from the hill.

 End up on a bar where a beer will cost from 1 € and up.